 Paul is a nationally recognized thought leader in the area of electronic discovery.
 He has lectured and published extensively in the area of eDiscovery, including in the American Bar Association's Litigation Journal and the Section of Litigation's Employment & Labor Relations Law Newsletter, ALM's National Law Journal and Law Technology News, and BNA's Digital Discovery & E-Evidence®.
 His work has served to educate lawyers, judges and business people about the technical and legal issues governing electronic discovery, and was cited by the landmark opinion of Zubulake v.
 UBS Warburg LLC, 220 F.R.D.
 212, 220 n.
 39 (S.D.N.Y.
 2003) (Scheindlin, J.).
 Paul serves on the advisory board for the Georgetown Law Advanced eDiscovery Institute and is the permanent co-chair of the Institute’s annual conference.
 He also serves on the steering committee of the Sedona Conference® Working Group on Electronic Document Retention and Production (WG1) and is an active member of the Sedona Working Group on International Electronic Information Management and Disclosure (WG6).

-Paul has served as a court-appointed eDiscovery Special Master for the U. S. District Court for the Eastern District of Pennsylvania, and is on the inaugural roster of eDiscovery Special Masters for the U. S. District Court for the Western District of Pennsylvania.
+Paul has served as a court-appointed eDiscovery Special Master for the U. S. District Court for the Eastern District of Pennsylvania, a court-appointed Discovery Master for the Court of Common Pleas First Judicial District of Pennsylvania, and is on the inaugural roster of eDiscovery Special Masters for the U. S. District Court for the Western District of Pennsylvania.
 Paul is admitted to practice in Pennsylvania and New Jersey and has handled cases in many jurisdictions nationally.

 In addition to his deep substantive knowledge in the constantly evolving field of eDiscovery, Paul has practical, hands-on experience that comes from litigating scores of cases in today’s digital age.
 Prior to joining Littler, Paul was a litigation partner at an AM LAW 100 law firm, where he focused his practice on complex business litigation and served as trial counsel in jury and non-jury trials, and in large commercial arbitrations.
 His trial experience enables him to bring a practical and cost-effective perspective to what can otherwise appear to be esoteric eDiscovery issues that can hijack a case, and to never lose sight of the fact that the goal of all discovery, including eDiscovery, is to win the case.